mae1579/social-talk-back-end/README.md

 ## Lessons Learned 📝
-<p>I have completed my knowledge acquired during the course and used it during the project.</p>
+<p>I have completed my knowledge acquired during the course and used it during the project.
-<p> Additionally, I learned to use socket.io and learned redux</p>
+Additionally, I learned to use socket.io and learned redux</p>